-- Arrive on site at 5pm. - Make a visual assessment of the conditions outside the shelter in case any snow needs to be removed or the walkway is icy. - Ensure all materials needed are available, i.e. black plastic bags, duct tape and black markers, mats, blankets, cleaning supplies, coffee and supplies, granola bars, etc. - Put on the coffee and hot water and set out any items to offer guests, if available. - Set up a check-in station with hand sanitizer for guests, and don a procedure mask, gloves, and face shield (if checking temperatures or in close contact with guests).
-Wipe down surfaces with bleach or disinfectant wipes. - As the guests come in between 6pm-8pm, one volunteer will log them into the shelter, take the guest's temperature, and perform a short screening for symptoms.
-The second will have them place their belongings (except medication, pillow, book, stuffed animal) into a large black plastic bag.
-It will be taped shut with the guest's name written on the tape with a ticket attached. - Each guest will be provided a procedure mask and asked to wear the mask within the shelter. - Ensure guests are aware of all emergency exits in building. - Direct the guest to the sleeping area of the facility.
+- Volunteer Arrival: Arrive on site at 5pm.
+(5:30p at Kingston). - Outdoor Safety: Make a visual assessment of the conditions outside the shelter in case any snow needs to be removed or the walkway is icy. - Materials: Ensure all materials needed are available, i.e. black plastic bags, duct tape and black markers, mats, blankets, cleaning supplies, coffee and supplies, granola bars, etc. - Guest Items: Put on the coffee and hot water and set out any items to offer guests, if available. - Check-In Station: Set up a check-in station with hand sanitizer and masks, if applicable, available for guest use.
+Wipe down surfaces with bleach or disinfectant wipes.